-Some EI systems fire more than one cylinder at a time.
-This is known as the waste spark method.
-These ignition coils have two towers providing spark for two different cylinders simultaneously.
-One cylinder is on its compression stroke and the other is on its exhaust stroke.
-One spark plug fires into an air fuel charge and the other into inert exhaust gases.
+Some Electronic Ignition systems fire more than one cylinder at a time.
+It's known as the waste spark method.
+These ignition coils have two towers providing the spark for two cylinders simultaneously.
+One cylinder is on its compression stroke, and the other is on its exhaust stroke.
+One spark plug fires into an air-fuel charge and the other into inert exhaust gases.

-Because of the coils design, a faulty coil will result in a misfire at more than one cylinder.
+Because of the design of the coil, a faulty coil results in a misfire at more than one cylinder.
 Scanned data will indicate two misfires at the same time.

-The ignition module in the illustration relies on inputs from several sensors including the crankshaft position sensor and the camshaft position sensor to make decisions.
+The ignition control module in the illustration below relies on inputs from several sensors, including the crankshaft position sensor and the camshaft position sensor, to make decisions.

-An open at point A would result a no-start condition.
+An open at point A would result in a no-start condition.
 This is a common ground for both coils.
-The primary circuit is ground switched.
+The primary circuit is ground-switched.

-An open at point B would result in no power to the coils primary circuit.
-This would deprive the number 1-4 coil of power rendering it useless.
+An open at point B would deprive the coil's primary circuit of necessary voltage.
+This would deprive the number 1-4 coil of power, rendering it useless.

-Excessive resistance at point C of the 2-3 coil results in weak spark at the 2 and 3 cylinders.
-This is because low primary voltage reduces secondary output.
+Excessive resistance at point C of the 2-3 coil results in a weak spark at the #2 and #3 cylinders.
+This is because the low primary voltage reduces secondary output.

-Excessive resistance in a sensors circuit will result in a false signal.
+Excessive sensor circuit resistance results in a false signal.
 The sensor at point D provides the crankshaft's position to the control module.
-Resistance caused by a frayed wire or spaded plug would corrupt the sensor's signal affecting the operation of both coils.
+Resistance caused by a frayed wire or spaded plug would corrupt the sensor's signal, affecting the operation of both coils.